NicoletaSid/NicoletaSid/README.md

 - 👋 Hi, I’m @NicoletaSid
 - 👀 I am a passionate programmer and a keener data analyst and I am interested in advancing my knowledge and programming skills in the R programming language, SQL as well other object-oriented languages like Python and Java.
-- 🌱 I’m currently learning to analyze data in R, SQL and Python.
 - 💞️ I’m looking to collaborate with everyone who shares the same passion for learning like me.
 - 📫 You can reach me via my profile in Github!